 If your knowledge base software is hosted with a Static Site Generator, such as Sphinx, then this update is still going to apply to you.
 If you are using any kind of dynamic website (and most are) then security should be even more of a top priority for you since there are more opportunities for hacking to occur.

-So for example if your knowledge base is collecting data in any way, your site should be secure.
-This could be through a support widget, feedback form, comment box, or any other kind of interactive page element.
+So for example, if your knowledge base is collecting data in any way, your site should be secure.
+This could be through a supporting widget, feedback form, comment box, or any other kind of interactive page element.
 There are also many other ways data can be compromised, such as having the IP address redirected.

 If you don’t update your site to SSL, you will be penalised in more ways than one.